RatneshAmule/MemoryVaulto/README.md

 ## 📖 Overview

-**MemoryVaulto** is a healthcare web application that acts as a digital memory vault for a patient's critical medical history.
-When a patient is unconscious, confused, or unable to communicate during an emergency, MemoryVaulto allows authorized hospital staff and first responders to instantly retrieve life-saving information — allergies, medications, conditions, implants, advance directives, and more.
+**MemoryVault** is a healthcare web application that acts as a digital memory vault for a patient's critical medical history.
+When a patient is unconscious, confused, or unable to communicate during an emergency, MemoryVault allows authorized hospital staff and first responders to instantly retrieve life-saving information — allergies, medications, conditions, implants, advance directives, and more.

 > ⚠️ **Disclaimer:** This is a **demo / portfolio project**, not a certified medical device or HIPAA-compliant system.
 Do **not** use it with real patient data.